 There are also some who want to almost pit Christ against God.
 Some suggest that Christ came with a better plan in opposition to the Father's plan.
 This ignores the scriptural concept that Christ is God.
 The Father and Son are one.
 They are the same in mind and spirit.
 Christ never once taught against His own law, what we know as God's law.
 To do so would have made him a sinner.
 The old and new covenants are virtually the same with one exception.

 Hebrews 10:16 "This is the covenant that I will make with them after those days, says the Lord; I will put My Laws into their hearts, and in their minds I will write them".

 The new covenant was placed over or superimposed on the first covenant.
-According to the Greek both are still active and evident.
+According to the Greek both are still evident.
 In Hebrews 7:19 this aspect is found in the phrase "bringing in".
-The new covenant was added with out harming or destroying the first covenant.
+The new covenant just added the Law being written on the heart.

 Hebrews 7:19 "(for the law made nothing perfect), and a bringing in of a better hope, through which we draw near to God."

 What we know as the ten commandments, along with the statutes that explain them and the judgments, has always existed and still does.
 At the time of Moses they were written down as a part of a special contract between God and Israel.
 Beyond that, at the time of Moses some things were added to the law that were and are still fulfilled or satisfied by Christ.
 Hebrews explains that those items were the mandatory sacrifices for forgiveness and righteousness and the Levitical priesthood.